It is important to follow these instructions carefully to ensure proper healing and avoid complications.

 Nausea and Vomiting

-Women taking oral contraceptives: Antibiotics that you have received for your surgery may make your oral contraceptive less effective.
-You should use an alternate form of birth control until your normal menstrual cycle.
+Antibiotics may make oral contraceptives less effective.
+You should use an alternate form of birth control while on a course of antibiotics.

 DO NOT SMOKE for a minimum of 4 weeks following surgery.
-The heat and toxic chemicals in cigarette smoke are harmful to the healing of wounds and increases the likelihood of implant failure.
-Ideally you should quit smoking as this will give the implant the best chance of healing and lasting a long time.
-Implants fail at a three fold greater rate in patients who smoke.
+The toxic chemicals and heat in cigarette and marijuana smoke increases the likelihood of implant failure and are harmful to the healing of wounds.
+Ideally, you should quit smoking as this will give the implant the best chance of healing and lasting a long time.
+Implants fail at a threefold greater rate in patients who smoke.

-Partial dentures or flippers should not be used immediately after surgery and should be used as little as possible for the first two weeks following surgery.
-When not required for function or social engagements try and leave your prosthesis out of your mouth to allow the soft tissue to heal.
+Flippers or partial dentures should not be used immediately after surgery and as little as possible for the first two weeks following surgery.
+When not required for function or social engagements, try and leave your prosthesis out of your mouth to allow the soft tissue to heal.
 Full dentures should be worn for the first 24 hours following surgery to act as a pressure bandage to limit swelling.
 Never chew or bite on food directly with a flipper or partial denture that sits on the implant site.

-It is our desire that your recovery be as smooth and pleasant as possible.
-Following these instructions will assist you, but if you have any questions or concerns about your progress please call the office .
+We want you to have a smooth and pleasant recovery.
+Following these instructions will ensure the best possible outcome.
+Please call the office if you have any questions or concerns about your progress.
 We are available 24 hours a day.